keidyz/enflake/README.md

 ## Selling points
 - turns popular built-in methods into unreliable versions of themselves
-- easy to insert into any node project
+- easy to insert into any js/ts project
 - very subtle
 - untraceable
 - will not cause exceptions that will be traceable to this package